morganestes/sublime-recess/README.md

 # Recess for Sublime Text 2 #

+**Updated 5/22/12**:

+- Added `--compile` and changed the menu to handle multiple options.
+- Only have Windows commands; I’m looking for help with Linux and OSX.

 ## Tools Used ##
 - [https://github.com/twitter/recess](https://github.com/twitter/recess "Twitter Recess")
 - [https://github.com/uipoet/sublime-jshint](https://github.com/uipoet/sublime-jshint "JSHint for Sublime")